Trinidad and Tobago Carnival

 There is a Trinidadian expression that says the locals never stop thinking about carnival.
 That is because Trinidad and Tobago Carnival is the most well-known Caribbean Carnival celebration in the world!
-In fact, most other Caribbean Carnivals were modelled after carnival in Trinidad!
+In fact, most other Caribbean Carnivals were modeled after carnivals in Trinidad!

-Carnival in Trinidad and Tobago is an explosion of colour, costumes, soca, calypso and steel pan bands.
-Their massive masquerade bands procession has been called the “greatest street parade in the world” because absolutely nothing can rival the euphoria, energy and stunning spectacle of this procession that is filled with pulsating music, colourful costumes.
+Carnival in Trinidad and Tobago is an explosion of color, costumes, soca, calypso and steel pan bands.
+Their massive masquerade bands procession has been called the “greatest street parade in the world” because absolutely nothing can rival the euphoria, energy and stunning spectacle of this procession that is filled with pulsating music, colorful costumes.

-The locals have an unparralled stamina for partying, the rum never stops flowing and the whole island lets loose for carnival.
+The locals have an unparalleled stamina for partying, the rum never stops flowing and the whole island lets loose for carnival.

 Crop Over, Barbados